Vegetarian Crockpot Recipe – Slow, Simple, and Straight from the Heart

 Related Recipes

-Tiny Tips from My Kitchen
+Tiny Tips from My Kitchen for vegetarian crockpot recipe.

 • Don’t open the lid too much — you lose heat.